-Green Mountain College and the Killington/Pico resort collaborate on this innovative and truly unique Bachelor of Science degree in Resort and Hospitality Management.
+Green Mountain College and the Killington/Pico resort collaborate on this innovative and truly unique B.S. degree in Resort and Hospitality Management.

 The Killington School of Resort Management offers true cooperative-based and applied management education with the Killington/Pico resort.
-Students study in a resort setting and work in paid positions at the resort each year, graduating with a solid resume of experience in the industry.
+Your students will study in a resort setting and work in paid positions at the resort each year.
+He or she will be graduating with a solid resume of experience in the industry.

 - This small, intimate program allows the faculty and Killington management to mentor and develop each student’s full potential.

-- Many students in the RHM program are applied learners.
+- Many students in the KSRM program are applied learners.

 - We hold big school expectations, but provide small school attention.

 Compare total costs